Who is your corporate jester?

 Leaders get isolated and end up with having only yes-men around them.
 Sooner or later, it all comes down with a big crash.
 Perhaps not today or tomorrow, but it will come down someday.

-- Where is your mirror?
+- Who holds up your mirror?

 - For how long are you in power?

-- How do you orchestrate your counterbalance?
+- How do you orchestrate your opposition?

 - Who tells you the things that need to be said in your boardroom?